EN ES

 Where Your Case Is Heard

-Cases for Indian Creek Village, Bay Harbor Islands, Surfside, and Indian Creek Village residents are heard in the 11th Judicial Circuit of Florida — Family Division, headquartered at the Lawson E. Thomas Courthouse Center, 175 NW 1st Avenue, Miami.
+Cases for Indian Creek Village, Bal Harbour, Bay Harbor Islands, and Surfside residents are heard in the 11th Judicial Circuit of Florida — Family Division, headquartered at the Lawson E. Thomas Courthouse Center, 175 NW 1st Avenue, Miami.
 The Family Division handles all dissolutions, time-sharing, and modifications for Miami-Dade County.
 Mediation is required in nearly all contested cases before a final hearing can be set, and the 11th Circuit maintains an approved mediator roster that includes attorneys, former judges, and certified family mediators with experience in high-asset matters.

 Specific Considerations for Indian Creek Village Divorces